 Matthew Knoles taught for 10 years in public elementary schools in Santa Barbara, Goleta, and Ventura before joining the Providence faculty in 2014.
 He holds a masters degree in Educational Policy and Leadership and a preliminary administrative credential (California State University Northridge, 2010).
 He completed the California teaching credential program (Chapman University, 2004) after earning a bachelors degree in sociology (UCSB, 2000).

 Besides his work in the classroom, Mr. Knoles teaches guitar through Good Times Guitar and is a worship leader at Santa Barbara Community Church.
 He and his wife, Krista, have three children, Tully, Tessa, and Beck, who are part of the Providence family.

-Our founding preschool director, Caitlyn Patton came to Providence from the El Montecito Early School, where taught since 2011.
+Our founding preschool director, Caitlyn (Patton) Goebel came to Providence from the El Montecito Early School, where she taught since 2011.
 She has been a preschool educator since 2006, serving as a teacher and assistant childcare director in Orange County before returning to her native Santa Barbara.
-Ms. Patton earned a B.S. degree in child development with a minor in psychology from California Polytechnic University at San Luis Obispo.
+Mrs. Goebel earned a B.S. degree in child development with a minor in psychology from California Polytechnic University at San Luis Obispo.

 Executive Assistant to the Head of Lower School

 Terry Lucera is a graduate of Cal Poly, San Luis Obispo with a B.S. in Biological Sciences.
 She has completed coursework toward a teaching credential at California State University, Northridge.
 She is no stranger to the independent school arena, having taught elementary and middle school science at a private school in the San Fernando Valley for 13 years.
 Upon arriving in Santa Barbara in 2011, Mrs. Lucera took employment as a teacher-editor reviewing science education and technology materials, but found she missed the school environment.
 She is happy to be back on a school campus, this time in the front office.